mkbodanu4/high-altitude-balloon-aprs-tracker/README.md

 ## Installation

 1. Upload code to your VPS or server
+2. Rename *configuration.example.yaml* to *configuration.yaml*
-2. Update *configuration.yaml* file with your own configuration
+3. Update *configuration.yaml* file with your own configuration
-3. Update *habat.service* file with the proper path to the installation folder.
+4. Update *habat.service* file with the proper path to the installation folder.
-4. Copy *habat.service* file to systemd folder (*/etc/systemd/system/*)
+5. Copy *habat.service* file to systemd folder (*/etc/systemd/system/*)
-5. Enable and start a service named *habat*.
+6. Enable and start a service named *habat*.

 ## Configuration